chhuang-one/sqxclib/doc/schema-builder-static.md

    create new SqType  for C++ std::vector<int> */ Sq::TypeStl< std::vector<int> > SqTypeIntVector(SQ_TYPE_INT);

-/* this foreign key constraint is used by below userColumns[] */ static const SqForeign userForeign = {"cities",  "id",  "CASCADE",  "CASCADE"};
+/* this foreign key constraint is used by below userColumns[] In the next line, column "id" and ON DELETE action "CASCADE" must be separated by the empty string "". */ static const char *userForeign[] = {"cities", "id",  "",  "CASCADE", "SET DEFAULT", NULL};

 static const SqColumn  userColumns[8] = {
 	// PRIMARY KEY